 This post may contain affiliate links.
 Please read our disclosure policy.

-Of all the ways you have prepared shrimp, this Shrimp Pesto Pasta will be one of your favorites!
+If you are a shrimp and pesto fan then this Shrimp Pesto Pasta will be one of your favorites!
 It is easy to make, packed with lean protein, and full of flavor.
 Best of all, it takes just about 30 minutes to put together.

 top view of pesto pasta with shrimp in an orange skillet